selmaheric/imdb-backend/README.md

 Copy `.env.example` to `.env` at the project root.
 Set the variables in a file called `.env`.

+NOTE: The Api must be run on port 3001 because of google authentication

 ### Running

 **Migrate db to the running service**